dwhiffing/fury/content/aar/mf/mf5/mf5_aj/body.md

 Not long after my convoy cleared the canal, AWACS began reporting new contacts forming up over Belgrade, and ELINT confirmed both MiG-29 and MiG-21 radar emissions from that direction.
-Dammit!
+Dammit\!
 I had hoped my ships would be undetected in the dark, but evidently, they’ve been spotted somehow, and the enemy is launching an anti-shipping strike against them.

 The air controller immediately starts scrambling fighters; F-104s and Tornadoes from southern and central Italy.
 If they’re using ASMs against